Artcs1/artcs-academic/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'An example conference paper2'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here